Boys' Love Manga: Reception

 Andrea Wood notes the variety of contributors to the volume and notes that the volume is uneven in its quality.
 She notes that some contributors say that Boys Love holds a similar appeal to romance novels and that some use "outdated" scholarship to differentiate BL from romance novels.
 Wood notes that there is little use of comics scholarship in the volume, and little discussion of individual works.
 She feels though that "most readers will be able to find something that appeals to them".

 Nele Noppe feels that the book does not solely focus on "organized fandom but rather concentrate on reader involvement".
-Noppe notes that although the volume seems to lack a focus, that some points recur through the anthology, such as a comparison between slash fiction and Boys Love, the sexual and gender identities of the BL fandom, why readers like BL, but noting that several chapters use surveys and responses of the fans themselves to avoid the "pathologization" that Noppe regards as common in studies of BL fans.
+Noppe notes that although the volume seems to lack a focus, that some points recur through the anthology, such as a comparison between slash fiction and boys' love, the sexual and gender identities of the BL fandom, why readers like BL, but noting that several chapters use surveys and responses of the fans themselves to avoid the "pathologization" that Noppe regards as common in studies of BL fans.

 Noah Berlatsky "loathed" the book, feeling in general that it had an overcomplicated writing style, and needed to include more analysis of particular BL works.
-Shaenon Garrity, although she found the quality of the work uneven, appreciated that "girlporn" was being discussed at an academic level, and reflected that several of the chapters became very "personal".
+Shaenon K. Garrity found the quality of the work uneven but appreciated that "girlporn" was being discussed at an academic level, and reflected that several of the chapters became very "personal".

 James Welker praises the depth of the work, and notes that many writers are also fans of the genre, giving an insider's perspective.
 He feels the volume may have been improved with a list of key authors and a timeline, as well as a more involved editing.

 Suanne Roush describes the book as a discussion of various aspects of the genre, while noting that it is not a reader's advisory or a primer on exemplary titles.
 Roush recommends the books for public libraries with BL fans, interested librarians, or university libraries to supplement their coursework.